-This article was produced in cooperation with Cardemy and contains affiliate links.
+This article was produced in cooperation with Cardemy.
 I’ve studied Japanese on and off since I was in college, encountering several progress plateaus along the way.
 Whenever I managed to cross one of those plateaus, it was due to one of the following pillars of my language-learning journey.
-The first one…
+The first one was the accountability and…

 7 Questions to Ask Yourself When Translating from Japanese to English